shenwei356/LexicMap/docs/content/releases/_index.md

 [v0.6.0](https://github.com/shenwei356/LexicMap/releases/tag/v0.6.0) - 2025-03-xx [![Github Releases (by Release)](https://img.shields.io/github/downloads/shenwei356/LexicMap/v0.6.0/total.svg)](https://github.com/shenwei356/LexicMap/releases/tag/v0.6.0)

-This version is compatible with indexes created by previous versions (needs a one-time preprocessing), but rebuilding the index is recommended for more accurate results on short queries (<500bp).
+This version is compatible with indexes created by previous versions (requires a one-time, automatic preprocessing), but rebuilding the index is recommended for more accurate results on short queries (<500bp).
 However, indexes created by this version is not compatible with previous versions when the number of batches is <= 512.